 1. City of Arts and Sciences

-You might recognize the gigantic eye-like structure known as L’Hemesfèric, but this impressive structure is just one of seven that make up this enormous complex.
+You might recognize the gigantic eye-like structure known as L’Hemesfèric, but this impressive building is just one of seven that make up this enormous complex.
 Visitors to Valencia could easily spend an entire day at the City of Arts and Sciences (Ciutat de les Arts i Les Ciéncies in Valencian) alone due to the sheer size and amount of things to do.

 Take a glimpse of life under the sea at Oceanogràfic (Europe’s largest aquarium!), get hands-on with science at the interactive Príncipe Felipe Science Museum, enjoy opera and ballet at the Palau de les Arts Reina Sofía, and more.
 It’s no wonder why this cultural icon is one of the best things to see in Valencia.